January 7th, 2026

 Stay informed about the latest Solana (SOL) news, including market updates, partnerships, innovations, and other related events.

 The high scalability makes the Solana blockchain one of the most preferred platforms for decentralized applications (dApps) and non-fungible tokens (NFTs).
-Solana achieves this scalability by using a unique consensus mechanism called Proof of History (PoH).
-The mechanism creates a cryptographic timestamp that establishes an order for transactions before adding them to the blockchain.
+Solana achieves scalability through a unique consensus mechanism called Proof of History (PoH).
+The mechanism creates a cryptographic timestamp that establishes transaction order before adding them to the blockchain.
 This way, transactions are processed much faster than other networks.

 The scalability provided by the Solana blockchain is attractive not only to users but also to creators developing essential dApps.
 The blockchain hosts notable tools, including the decentralized exchange (DEX) platform Serum and automated market maker (AMM) Raydium.
 Also, Solana offers Solana Pay, a payment framework that allows businesses to execute cheaper digital transactions.